poppyclark/ridethereef/_posts/2020-10-04-reef-safe-suncreams-brands.md

 They use the font- 'Accent Graphic by G'-Type in 'medium' in all black.
 Their logo is the word 'TROPIC' in a soft black colour, wrapped into a half oval shape with a leaf hanging off of the top left corner.

+More similar to Green People than Sun Bum but with the same ethos of leaving minimal damage to our coral.

 ![](../uploads/reef-suncream.webp)

+Something I have noticed when looking at these brands is that the colouring of the logos are all identical, with mainly white packaging, black fonts, and orange logos.

-These suncreams have much in common and in more than one way, not only do they all have similar typography, colour schemes and ethos', but their passion for the environment and animals are what shines through and sells the products and puts them in a niche market that will hopefully encourage others to follow.
+These suncreams all have much in common and in more than one way, not only do they all have similar typography and colour schemes , but their passion for the environment and the animals is what shines through and sells in this niche market.